WhatIUnderstood/whatiunderstood/pages/artificial_intelligence/sensors/retina/retina_modelisation.md

     <i>Fig. 5.
 Cone and pixel densities in deg^-2</i>
 </center>

-For the simulation, I chose to follow the cone density when it is achievable (cf figure below).
+In the fovea area, the camera does not have a density high enough.
+Here there are two choices: either reuse the same pixel for several cones or drop some cones to match the camera density (cf figure below red curve).
 <center>
 <a href="" rel="some text"><img src="img/cone_simulated_distribution.png" alt="Cones/Rods distribution" /></a>
 </center>